Measuring Activities of Daily Living (ADLs) can help determine if your loved one needs a higher level of care.

 Also noted in the BMC Geriatrics study, among the early ADL functions seniors lose is hygiene; the mid-loss functions are toilet use and movement, and the late-loss function is eating.

 According to the not-for-profit Institute on Aging, physical limitations increase with age:

 - Among seniors 65-74, 13% of men and 19% of women reported being unable to perform at least one ADL

 - Among seniors 85+, 40% of men and 53% of women were unable to perform at least one ADL

 - In 2009, 25% of Medicare beneficiaries age 65+ reported difficulty with at least one ADL

 Being aware of the signs can help you get a jump on finding the right fit for your loved one.
-If you have questions about your loved one’s ability to live at home, you should consult your family physician or another health care professional.
-To discuss your options or schedule an ADL assessment for your loved one, fill out the Contact Us form on this page or call us at 484.577.3515.
+If you have questions about your loved one’s ability to live at home, consult your family physician or another health care professional.
+To discuss your options, schedule an ADL assessment for your loved one or learn more about our personal care, fill out the Contact Us form on this page or call us at 484.577.3515.

 You can also download our Activities of Daily Living Checklist.